Buildstarted/buildstarted.com/_posts/2010-11-09-razor-without-mvc-part-iii-support-for-nested-anonymous-types.md

     }
 </code></pre>

-<p>Now, we're checking to see if the object we're pulling out of our model is another anonymous type and returning a new RazorDynamicObject to handle subsequent anonymous type calls.</p>
+Now, we're checking to see if the object we're pulling out of our model is another anonymous type and returning a new RazorDynamicObject to handle subsequent anonymous type calls.

-<p>I probably could have used the ExpandoObject but this works just fine.</p>
+I probably could have used the ExpandoObject but this works just fine.